 “My reader was always willing to read over my work and give very helpful content-focused feedback.
 It was also great interacting with someone outside of academia, especially for a public policy paper, to see how people in the real world view it.”

-“Since [my reader] was working in the pharmaceutical research field he was very in tune with what actual grant proposals looked like and it was very interesting to hear what he had to say about my proposal”
+“Since [my reader] works in the pharmaceutical research field he was very in tune with what actual grant proposals looked like and it was very interesting to hear what he had to say about my proposal.”